Solving various NP-Hard problems using exponentially fewer qubits on a Quantum Computer

 In our study, the search space remains the same as that of the classical search space.
 A procedure to reduce the number of variables has been presented in \cite{rancic}.
 However, this method is beyond the scope of the current work.
-Readers should also be refereed to followup studies \cite{winderl2022comparative} where the algorithm was evaluated on the \MAXCUT problem by using the alternating optimization procedure \cite{bezdek2002some} which scales polynomialy in problem size.
+Readers should also refer to followup studies \cite{winderl2022comparative} where the algorithm was evaluated on the \MAXCUT problem by using the alternating optimization procedure \cite{bezdek2002some} which scales polynomially in problem size.

-\section{Applying the algorithm to other NP-hard problems}
+\subsection{Applying the algorithm to other NP-hard problems}

 A logical next step is to attempt to solve a variety of combinatorial optimisation problems using the algorithm.
 In Karp's paper from 1972 \cite{karp}, he outlined how we can convert one NP-complete problem into another.
 A more recent paper \cite{surveypoly} lists numerous more such reductions.
 Figure \ref{conv} shows a subset (a transformation family) of these reductions directly or indirectly relating to \MAXCUT.
 Here, we follow a similar logic to convert various NP-hard problems to \MAXCUT.